joehahn/grid_walker/README.md

 This version of grid_walker was adapted from a blog post by Outlace, http://outlace.com/rlpart3.html.
 Outlace's original code was a sub-optimal mess, while I like to think this version is less so.
-Nonetheless his description of Q-learning is excellent and worth a read.
+Nonetheless his description of the Q-learning algorithm is excellent and worth a read.

 ### Setup: